SinclairQL/sQLux/docs/sqlux.md

 ```

 `SPEED`
 Sets the execution speed of the emulator.
 Useful when running software that was written for an original QL.
-A value of 1 approximates to the speed of an orginal QL.
+A value of 1 approximates to the speed of an original QL.
 Larger values map to multiples of the original QL speed.
 Specified as a floating point number, so small adjustments can be made if required.
 Defaults to 0.0 (maximum speed).
 When running at original speed a faster start-up is achieved by using the JS ROM and setting FAST_START to 1.

 ```
 SPEED = 1.5